Early Hilton Head Island history

 The Sea Pines shell ring is one of the first pieces of evidence of human occupation on Hilton Head Island.
 It can be seen near the east entrance to the Sea Pines Forest Preserve.
-The ring, one of only 20 in existence, is 150 feet (46 m) in diameter and is believed to be over 4,000 years old.
-Archeologists believe that the ring was a refuse heap, created by Native Americans who lived in the interior of the ring, which was kept clear and used as a common area, while they lived here during seasons when food was plentiful.
+The ring, one of only 20 in existence, is 150 feet (46 m) in diameter dates back over 4,000 years.
+Archeologists believe that the ring was a refuse heap, created by Native Americans who lived in the interior of the ring.

 The written History of Hilton Head Island began with the Spaniards in 1526.

 They explored the coastal waters from Key West to the St. Lawrence, naming it “La Florida”.
 They found Indian settlements and evidence of agriculture.
 (With the arrival of the Europeans, the Indians fate was signed, so that by the year 1662, most of the Indians were gone due to European abuse and disease.
 But, they left a rich legacy of names and archaeological treasures still being unearthed today).

 Captain Jean Ribaut, a French Huguenot, led an exposition to the area in 1562.

 He built a fort, named Port Royal near the present town of Port Royal in Beaufort County.